Computing Lindahl Equilibrium for Public Goods with and without Funding Caps: Uncapped Public Goods

 \subsection{Proportional Response Dynamics as Mirror Descent}

 It is known that the Lindahl equilibrium for the uncapped public goods setting can be computed by a simple dynamics \citep{brandl2022fundingpublicprojects} which we call the \emph{proportional response} dynamics in analogy to a similar dynamics for private-good Fisher markets \citep{wu2007proportional,zhang2011proportional}.
-At each iteration $t$, the proportional response dynamics have some current budget allocation $x^t = (x_1^t,\ldots,x_j^t)$ summing to $B$.
+At each iteration $t$, the proportional response dynamics have some current budget allocation $x^t = (x_1^t,\ldots,x_m^t)$ summing to $B$ and with $x_j^t > 0$ for all $j \in M$.
 Let $u_i^t = \langle v_i, x^t \rangle$ be the current utility of agent $i$ under this allocation.
+Note that $u_i^t > 0$ because $x_j^t > 0$ for all $j$ and we assume that $M_i \neq \emptyset$.
 Then the next budget allocation in the dynamics is

 This dynamics can be interpreted as each agent $i$ independently deciding how they wish to allocate their share of the budget $B_i$ in the next round.
 Specifically, agent $i$ allocates spending proportional to how much utility each project provided them at round $t$.
 This spending allocation matches the property in \eqref{eq:bij condition} we derived earlier from the definition of Lindahl equilibrium.
-We will show that the proportional response dynamics is the mirror descent algorithm applied to our \cref{eq:shmyrev cp}.
+We will show that the proportional response dynamics is the mirror descent algorithm applied to our new convex program.

-In order to derive this relationship, we first reformulate \cref{eq:shmyrev cp} to an equivalent version: we eliminate the redundant $x_j$ variables, convert the problem into a minimization problem, and define the shorthand function $x_j(b) = \sum_{i\in N} b_{ij}$.
+In order to derive this relationship, we first reformulate \cref{eq:shmyrev cp} to an equivalent version: we eliminate the redundant $x_j$ variables, convert the problem into a minimization problem, and define the shorthand function $x_j(b) = \sum_{i\in N_j} b_{ij}$.
 Then we get the following convex program: